Professor Christopher Kellett

 Learned Societies

-Prof. Kellett is a Fellow of the Australian Mathematical Society (AustMS), a Senior Member of the Institute of Electrical and Electronic Engineers (IEEE), a member of the Society for Industrial and Applied Mathematics (SIAM), and a member of the International Federation on Automatic Control Technical Committee on Nonlinear Control Systems.
+Prof. Kellett is a Fellow of the Institute of Electrical and Electronic Engineers (IEEE), Engineers Australia, and the Australian Mathematical Society (AustMS).
+He is a member of the Society for Industrial and Applied Mathematics (SIAM), and Vice-Chair of the International Federation on Automatic Control Technical Committee on Nonlinear Control Systems.

 Qualifications